ShibamRoy9826/easyfeh/README.md

 The configuration file for EasyFeh can be found at `$HOME/.config/easyfeh/config.toml`

 > [!NOTE]
-> Please configure the wallpaper_directory parameter, it will not work well otherwise, it doesn't have filetype checks yet, so it might pick up a non-image file as wallpaper when it tries to find a random wallpaper
+> Its recommended to configure the wallpaper_directory so that its easier to set your desired wallpapers

 Its well-commented with explaination of each parameter.
 Here's the default configuration file of EasyFeh